 The Let's Talk program provides easy access to informal, brief, drop-in consultations

-with therapists from the APSU counseling center.
-There is not appointment necessary
+with trained professionals from APSU Student Counseling Services.
+There is no appointment

 2:00 - 4:00 p.m.